ziqiguo/CS205-ImageStitching/surf_openacc/README.md

 	- if flags are not set, will use sample image/video given by this repository

 ### Test (On linux)

-Before running test.sh, make sure to have the following tool installed(required to check images difference percentage):
-``sudo apt-get install imagemagick imagemagick-doc``

 Run:

 ``sh sample_test.sh``
 The test shell script will run our simple test through our simplest image stitching option, pop up the live view of stitched image.
-Pressing ``Esc`` button will exit the live view and save the image to file 'stitched.jpg'.
+Pressing ``Esc`` button will exit the live view and save the image data to a text file 'stitched.txt'.

-Then the imagemagick comparing tool inside should give an output of well under 150(indicating less than 150 pixels differs due to the randomness of the algorithm).
+The test shell script will check the output with the standard output running on our development machine.
+If it does not print anything after "Took: xxx seconds" line, then you are good to go!